 When we arrived in Oregon for the summer I quickly realized that the few toys we brought were already everywhere and we had no where to put them away- hate that!
 So I made up these DIY storage bins or boxes to help keep me organized!
-I love them!
+I love them and they’re excellent for storage!
 Check out the tutorial below for a free tutorial to make your own DIY storage bin.

 and this girly has a lot of things that need a home

 And the diy storage bins collapse down so they’ll be easy to move (and we move often) or store when not in use.

 We use the collapsible diy storage bins for toys but you could use them for just about anything!
 Fabric, accessories, seasonal items (hats, scarves, beach towels, etc.)…

 My storage boxes are 18x12x8 and fit perfectly under the Ikea changing table.
 To make 2 of the boxes you’ll need: